Zigotote/barbu_score/README.md

 And that's it !
 Now you can do awesome work to improve this app.

-_Note_ : I only tested this app on Android devices so the iOS version could be a bit flaky.

 **If you don't want to contribute and just want to play, you can download the app in [PlayStore](https://play.google.com/store/apps/details?id=zigotote.barbu_score).**